 Do outreach activities in secondary STEM education motivate students and improve their attitudes towards STEM?International Journal of Science Education (2018)

-Perceptions of STEM-based outreach activities in secondary educationLearning Environments Research (2017)
+Perceptions of STEM-based outreach learning activities in secondary educationLearning Environments Research (2017)